 Ge 1.
 Earth and Environment.
 9 units (3-3-3); third term.
-An introduction to the ideas and approaches of earth and environmental sciences, including both the special challenges and viewpoints of these kinds of science as well as the ways in which basic physics, chemistry, and biology relate to them.
-In addition to a wide-ranging lectureoriented component, there will be a required field trip component (two weekend days).
+An introduction to the ideas and approaches of earth and environmental sciences, including both the special challenges and viewpoints of this kind of science as well as the ways in which basic physics, chemistry, and biology relate to these sciences.
+In addition to a wide-ranging lectureoriented component, there will be a required field trip component (two weekend days), and a special research topic (often lab-oriented) chosen from many alternatives and to be carried out in small groups each led by a professor.
 The lectures and topics cover such issues as solid earth structure and evolution, plate tectonics, oceans and atmospheres, climate change, and the relationship between geological and biological evolution.
 Not offered on a pass/fail basis.
-Instructor: Wernicke.
+Instructor: M. Brown.
 Satisfies the menu requirement of the Caltech core curriculum.